What is anxiety?

-- Use breathing exercise, relaxations and meditations to help you relax
+- use breathing exercises, relaxations and meditations to help you relax

-- Reviewing your lifestyle, particularly diet, exercise and alcohol consumption as all of these can have a have an effect on how you feel.
+- reviewing your lifestyle, particularly diet, exercise and alcohol consumption as all of these can affect how you feel

-- Recognise, manage and reduce the physical symptoms
+- recognise, manage and reduce the physical symptoms associated with your anxiety